 Understanding Iron Levels

-Some studies also link high iron levels with diabetes.
+Some studies also link high Fe levels with diabetes.
 For example, among 32,000 women followed for 10 years in the Nurses’ Health Study, those with the highest levels of stored iron were nearly three times as likely to have diabetes as those with the lowest levels.
-Other studies have shown that when people with high levels of stored iron donate blood regularly, their insulin sensitivity and risk of diabetes decrease.
+Other studies have shown that when people with high levels of stored Fe donate blood regularly, their insulin sensitivity and risk of diabetes decrease.

 So, what should you do to get just the right amount of this important mineral?
 The best idea is to play it safe.
 Try these tips: